"As soon as I turned the paper over, I knew then and there, it was going to be a bloodbath."

 Fellow students described how, as soon as they were ordered to turn the paper, Mr. Hinkley let out a blood-curdling scream in anguish and continued his plaintive wailing through much of the 3-hour exam.

 Ian Barnaby, a fellow student, described the screaming as "horrendous.
 The sounds coming out of that man's mouth were truly harrowing.
-Honestly, it was the kind of awful sound a large stag would make if you were to bludgeon it to death with a gold club, specifically a three wood, because it's massive, stupid antlers had broken the wing mirror off the Fiat Punto you'd been given as a gift for your 21st birthday while you were out driving in the country...
+Honestly, it was the kind of awful sound a large stag would make if you were to bludgeon it to death with a golf club, specifically a three wood, because it's massive, stupid antlers had broken the wing mirror off the Fiat Punto you'd been given as a gift for your 21st birthday while you were out driving in the country...
 I'm guessing."

 Mr. Hinkley has already assembled the finest legal team his limited budget can afford - he'll watch The People v.
 O.J.
 Simpson several times on repeat and will represent himself.